Technology

 Meanwhile the Department of Justice has been cracking down on American universities and professors who hid the fact that they were receiving large sums of money from the Chinese Communist Party.

-Just this week alone, a University of Arkansas professor was arrested for wire fraud and failing to disclose payments received from China, while in separate incident, a former Emory University professor was convicted and sentenced for working with the Chinese and filing a false tax return.
+Just this week alone, a University of Arkansas professor was arrested for wire fraud and failing to disclose payments received from China, while in a separate incident, a former Emory University professor was convicted and sentenced for working with the Chinese and filing a false tax return.

 How China ‘Acquires’ Foreign Data and Research